Compensation - People Development Magazine

 The final step is to agree on a salary review process and then start using it.
 Who will review salaries?
 What if there’s a conflict or disagreement?
 What if there’s a big difference between what one person is paid and the next?

 Will you use the peer-set or self-set salary approach?
-Or maybe you choose a combination of the two, allowing both peers and individuals to recommend a salary and then find a middle way?
-Will the review be done by randomly assigned peers and customers?
+Or maybe you choose a combination of the two, allowing both peers and individuals to recommend a salary and then find a middle ground?
+Will randomly assigned peers and customers do the review?
 Or will the person volunteer people to review their salary?

 Here is how Everoze, a values-driven renewables company, transitioned to a peer-pay review system.